ajcvickers/ajcvickers.github.io/_posts/2012-03-26-code-first-data-annotations-on-non-public-properties.md

 }
 ```
 <h3>The less intrusive way to do it</h3>
-Embedding an EntityTypeConfiguration in your entity class isn’t very clean and also means that your entity is no longer POCO, both conceptually and practically since it requires a reference to EntityFramework.dll to compile.
+Embedding an EntityTypeConfiguration in your entity class isn't very clean and also means that your entity is no longer POCO, both conceptually and practically since it requires a reference to EntityFramework.dll to compile.

 Jiri Cincura <a href="http://blog.cincura.net/232731-mapping-private-protected-properties-in-entity-framework-4-x-code-first/">blogged a very nice solution</a> to the problem that retains most of the POCO-ness of your entity classes.
 It is based on understanding that the Property fluent method expects to be passed an expression tree that describes the property.
 So we just need to find a way to create that expression tree.
 We can do that with a simple static Expression property embedded inside the entity class: